-Are you suffering from headaches, facial pain or jaw pain?
-Are your teeth worn, rough along the edges, or has there been a change in the fit of your dentures?
+Are you suffering from headaches, facial pain, or jaw pain?
+Are your teeth worn, or rough along the edges, or has there been a change in the fit of your dentures?
 Answering yes to any of these questions may be an indication that you have a TMJ disorder.

 Specializing in Treating Occlusal Disease

 Charlotte area dentist Dr. Leonard Hess is one of the nation’s leading experts in the diagnosis and treatment of TMJ disorders and occlusal disease.
-This condition causes problems with the teeth, jaw joints and muscles and is the leading cause for a majority of dental problems.
-He has focused a considerable amount of his post graduate training to this area of dentistry and teaches hands-on courses to other dentists and specialists who wish to further their own knowledge of TMJ related dental problems.
+This condition causes problems with the teeth, jaw joints, and muscles and is the leading cause of a majority of dental problems.
+He has focused a considerable amount of his post-graduate training on this area of dentistry and teaches hands-on courses to other dentists and specialists who wish to further their own knowledge of TMJ-related dental problems.

 Real Patient Testimonials

 “I used to have headaches and muscle tension in my neck and shoulders.
 Dr. Hess made me a special appliance for my bite to make me comfortable.
 Then Dr. Hess adjusted my bite to make my teeth and muscles work better.
-Now the all the muscle tension and headaches are gone!!
+Now all the muscle tension and headaches are gone!!
 Thanks, Dr. Hess”

 – Cindy Boe

 “I came to see Dr. Hess after years of struggling with jaw pain, a popping noise when I open, and frequent headaches in the morning.
 Dr. Hess did a complete TMJ exam and prescribed a splint after taking the proper measurements.
 I wear it at night and after one week I could tell a huge difference.
 I no longer have any headaches and my jaw pain has mostly disappeared.
 I continue to work with Dr. Hess and am confident this issue will be completely resolved.”

 – C. Guptill